SSR-ds/Business-Analytics-with-R---Assignments/README.md

 -> Using leaps package run backward selection regression to reduce the number of predictors -> Run backward selection using stepAIC() function

+Assignment 3: (spambase data)

+-> Read the spambase dataset
+-> Examine how the predictor differs between the spam and non spam emails by comparing spam class with non spam class average.
+Identify the 10 predictors for which the average of difference is highest